 Ask teachers or other center staff for help as needed.
 Please remember that teachers are also on a schedule after the classroom portion of the day.

-Make sure your child’s teacher is aware that you are taking your child and once you are on site you are for their safety.
+Make sure your child’s teacher is aware that you are taking your child and once you are on site you are responsible for their safety.

 If you will not be picking the child up, please make sure that your child knows who will come for them.
 We must have written permission to release a child to someone other than a parent or guardian.
 The children are released only to adults (18 and older) authorized on the release form.
 WE WILL NOT RELEASE YOUR CHILD TO SOMEONE WE’VE NEVER MET WITHOUT A PHOTO ID.